-Analyses can be saved to a deck by clicking Save in the upper right corner in expanded view.
+Analyses can be saved to a deck by clicking Save in the upper right corner in Tables and Graphs view.

 When you click Save, the current deck slides out and the current analysis is saved to it.